Kyshtym disaster: Background

 After World War II, the Soviet Union lagged behind the United States in the development of nuclear weapons, so its government started a rapid research and development program to produce a sufficient amount of weapons-grade uranium and plutonium.
 The Mayak plant was built in haste between 1945 and 1948.
 Gaps in physicists’ knowledge about nuclear physics at the time made it difficult to judge the safety of many decisions.

 Environmental concerns were secondary during the early development stage.
 Initially, Mayak dumped high-level radioactive waste into a nearby river, which flowed to the river Ob, flowing farther downstream to the Arctic Ocean.
 All six reactors were on Lake Kyzyltash and used an open-cycle cooling system, discharging contaminated water directly back into the lake.
 When Lake Kyzyltash quickly became contaminated, Lake Karachay was used for open-air storage, keeping the contamination a slight distance from the reactors but soon making Lake Karachay the "most-polluted spot on Earth".

 A storage facility for liquid nuclear waste was added around 1953.
 It consisted of steel tanks mounted in a concrete base, 8.2 meters underground.
 Because of the high level of radioactivity, the waste was heating itself through decay heat (though a chain reaction was not possible).
 For that reason, a cooler was built around each bank, containing twenty tanks.
 Facilities for monitoring operation of the coolers and the content of the tanks were inadequate.
 The accident involved waste from the sodium uranyl acetate process used by the early Soviet nuclear industry to recover plutonium from irradiated fuel.
 The acetate process was a special process never used in the West; the idea is to dissolve the fuel in nitric acid, alter the oxidation state of the plutonium, and then add acetic acid and base.
 This would convert the uranium and plutonium into a solid acetate salt.

 Explosion

-In 1957, the Mayak plant was the site of a major disaster, one of many other such accidents.
-An improperly stored underground tank of high-level liquid nuclear waste exploded, contaminating thousands of square kilometers of land, now known as the Eastern Ural Radioactive Trace (EURT).
-The matter was covered up, and few either inside or outside the Soviet Union were aware of the full scope of the disaster until 1980.